Importing tools and data to use in the Research Environment, March 2023¶

 This training sessions will take you through the various methods available to you for self-installation of tools, including using conda environments, CRAN, containers and Airlock.
 You will also learn how to query the catalogue of previously installed tools, and how to make requests for installation.

 You are only allowed to attend this session if you are eligible for data access.
-This means that you are a Research Network or Discovery Forum member that has met the necessary verification checks and passed our Information Governance training course.
+This means that you are a Research Network member that has met the necessary verification checks and passed our Information Governance training course.
 If you do not meet this criterion by 20th March 2023, you will be unregistered for this session.

 Timetable¶